Developer Course - 10 weeks

 -

 During the course you have unlimited clay to work with so you can experiment until your heart’s content.
-On week 5 of the course, you’ll select your 8 favourite pieces which will be fired and ready for glazing in week 6.

 -